Victorian Department of Education and Training

 Please note: This course is only open to scholarship recipients from the Victorian Department of Education and Training (DET).
 If you do not qualify, please see our Master of Learning Intervention page.

-As part of the Inclusive Education Grants Initiative, the Victorian Government has committed $11.5 million to fund 360 scholarships for teachers and other school staff who wish to complete postgraduate studies in special education.
-The Master of Learning Intervention is available through the program and the course has been modified to accommodate a mid-year start for 2018.
+As part of the Inclusive Education Grants Initiative, the Victorian Government is committed to fund scholarships for teachers and other school staff who wish to complete postgraduate studies in special education.
+The Master of Learning Intervention is available through the program.

 The Master of Learning Intervention builds the skills required to support the needs of children and young people with a range of disabilities and learning difficulties.
 In this course, the only one of its kind in Australia, you will learn how to implement evidence-based teaching that optimises student learning while specialising in one of the following areas:

 - specific learning difficulties, or

 Please note only Stream A is available to this cohort.

 - An appropriate four-year degree in education, or

 - An undergraduate degree and a fourth year level education qualification or equivalent.